|Interruptible/firm products (gas market)|

 |European Union Electricity Market Glossary|

-The definitions for the interruptible and firm capacities in the European gas market can be found in Article 2(13) and (14) of the Gas Regulation (Regulation (EC) No 715/2009 of the European Parliament and of the Council of 13 July 2009 on the conditions for access to the natural gas transmission networks), which stipulates, respectively:
+Definitions of interruptible and firm capacities in the European gas market can be found in Article 2(13) and (14) of the Gas Regulation (Regulation (EC) No 715/2009 of the European Parliament and of the Council of 13 July 2009 on the conditions for access to the natural gas transmission networks), which stipulate, respectively:

 - “‘interruptible capacity’ means gas transmission capacity that may be interrupted by the transmission system operator in accordance with the conditions stipulated in the transport contract”;